nicolargo/glances/README.md

 * 'e' enable the sensors module (PySensors library is needed; Linux-only)
 * 'f' disable or enable the file system stats
 * 'h' to display a help message with the keys you can press and the limits
-* 'i' sort the processes list by CPU IO (need root account on some OS)
+* 'i' sort the processes list by IO rate (need root account on some OS)
 * 'l' disable or enable the logs
 * 'm' sort the processes list by process MEM
 * 'n' disable or enable the network interfaces stats